Yana Kalinina

-Yana Mykolaivna Kalinina (Яна Миколаївна Калініна, born 14 November 1994) is a Ukrainian footballer who plays as a forward for Vorskla Poltava in the Ukrainian Women's Top League, where she is the all-time record league goalscorer.
+Yana Mykolaivna Kalinina (Яна Миколаївна Калініна, born 14 November 1994) is a Ukrainian footballer who plays as a forward for Seasters Odesa in the Ukrainian Women's Top League, where she is the all-time record league goalscorer.
 She is the first player to have hit 200 goals in the league, and holds the record for most goals in a single league season.

 Kalinina has won five league titles and five Cups with Vorskla.
 She is four-time top-scorer in the league, in 2014, 2019–20, 2020–21 and 2022-23.

 Club career

-Born in Okhtyrka, Sumy Oblast, Yana Kalinina got into professional sport by accident, when a friend asked her to play for her village football team, was spotted by selectors of the regional Sumy representative side, and then playing for them by Evgeny Pogorelov, coach of Ukrainian Women's League side Zhytlobud-2 Kharkiv (now Vorskla Poltava).
-Pogorelov invited her to Kharkhiv for a trial, after which she was offered a contract with the club.
+Born in Okhtyrka, Sumy Oblast, Yana Kalinina got into professional sport by accident, when a friend asked her to play for her village football team, was spotted by selectors of the regional Sumy representative side, and then playing for them by Yevhen Pohorielov, coach of Ukrainian Women's League side Zhytlobud-2 Kharkiv (now Vorskla Poltava).
+Pohorielov invited her to Kharkhiv for a trial, after which she was offered a contract with the club.

 Kalinina made her debut in the top league as a 17-year-old for the 2012 season, where Zhytlobuda-2 finished sixth.
 The following year, she scored ten goals as the club finished in fifth place.

 Her goals propelled Zhytlobud-2 into a title race for the first time, against neighbours Zhytlobud-1 (now Metalist 1925 Kharkiv).
 Going into the final day of the 2014 season unbeaten and level on points with their neighbours but 25 goals behind on goal difference, Kalinina scored seven as Zhytlobud-2 beat second-from-bottom Ateks 15-0.
 They were denied the title as Zhytlobud-1 won their final match against Illichivka.
 Kalinina's final day haul saw her finish top of the goalscoring charts for the first time, scoring 15 goals.

 This prompted Kalinina to be awarded the honorary title of "Master of Sports of Ukraine" in December 2014, and showed her prowess once more in being top scorer in the Ukrainian Winter Championship, held in early 2015 in Uman.

 Zhytlobud-2 continued to improve and after finishing third, three points off the title in 2015, they finally achieved league glory in 2016 and 2017, the latter being the final Ukrainian women's league season run off from start to finish in the same calendar year.